School of Informatics

 In 1987 I started the Centre for Interactive Systems Research in the Department.
 My co-director for a number of years was Micheline Beaulieu, subequently at the University of Sheffield.
 The current director is Andy MacFarlane.

-I was full-time at City from 1978 to 1998.
-I was previously at University College London (where I did my PhD with B.C.
+I was previously a research fellow at University College London, School of Library Archive and Information Studies (where I did my PhD with B.C.
 Brookes), and before that at Aslib.
-Before that, I took an MSc here at City.
+Before that, I took an MSc at City.
 My first degree was in Mathematics from Cambridge.

 My main research interests are in theories and models for information retrieval (specifically probabilistic models) and the design and evaluation of IR systems.
 I was the author (back in 1976, with Karen Sparck Jones) of a probabilistic theory of relevance weighting, which has become quite well established in the field.
 An extension of that model (work with Stephen Walker) led to the BM25 function for term weighting and document scoring, now used by many other research groups.
 A further extension (work with Hugo Zaragoza and Michael Taylor) led to the field-weighted version, BM25F.